South African Mammals

 • Hands-on participation in large mammal capture.

-• One night in Kruger National Park.
+• One night in Kruger National Park

-Day 13: Travel to Johannesburg International Airport.
+May 24: Travel to Johannesburg International Airport.

 What You’ll Study